Premiership of Keir Starmer: Handling of preexisting scandals

 In October 2024 Jess Phillips, the Parliamentary Under-Secretary of State for Safeguarding and Violence Against Women and Girls, rejected Oldham Council's request for an independent public inquiry into the Oldham child sexual exploitation scandal and Grooming gangs scandal, favouring a locally-run inquiry instead.
 On 2 January 2025, the leader of the opposition, Kemi Badenoch, called for a national inquiry into group-based child sexual exploitation, criticising the Labour government for not supporting a government-led inquiry into Oldham.
 Phillips said that the previous Conservative government, of which Badenoch was a part, had also supported a local inquiry in Oldham.

-Musk called Phillips a "rape genocide apologist" and suggested she was attempting to shield Starmer from blame since he led the Crown Prosecution Service when the abuse occurred.
+Elon Musk called Phillips a "rape genocide apologist" and suggested she was attempting to shield Starmer from blame since he led the Crown Prosecution Service when the abuse occurred.
 Starmer was head of the CPS in 2009 when a decision was made not to prosecute an individual who was part of the Rochdale child sex abuse ring; however, there is no evidence Starmer was personally involved in the decision.
 In response, Starmer said politicians and activists were "spreading lies and misinformation" over grooming gangs, and were appealing to the far-right.
 (Note: Starmer said: "When politicians, and I mean politicians, who sat in government for many years are casual about honesty, decency, truth and the rule of law, calling for inquiries because they want to jump on a bandwagon of the far-right, then that affects politics because a robust debate can only be based on the true facts and that is why this is actually an important point about our politics, not about what anybody may or may not say on Twitter.
 My fight to change the way that the prosecution service operated is a matter of public record.
 Making sure the men responsible for these despicable acts were brought to justice.
 Put in the dock... then behind bars.
 That is why I brought the first prosecution for a grooming gang.
 Far-right voices have tried to rewrite history.
 Those spreading lies and misinformation are not interested in the victims.
 Those cheerleading for Tommy Robinson – a thug who was jailed for almost collapsing a grooming case – are not interested in justice.
 They are only interested in themselves.")
 Professor Alexis Jay, who chaired the Independent Inquiry into Child Sexual Abuse said: "It doesn't need more consultation, it does not need more research or discussion, it just needs to be done."
 Home Secretary Yvette Cooper announced a government-backed Oldham inquiry, and a nationwide review of evidence, on 16 January 2025.
 In May 2025, then Leader of the House of Commons Lucy Powell described discussion of rape gangs as a "dog whistle", which was condemned by survivors of the abuse.
-Reform UK called her comments "abhorrent" and asked the Prime Minister to consider sacking Powell while the Conservatives called on her to resign.
+Reform UK called her comments "abhorrent" and asked the prime minister to consider sacking Powell while the Conservatives called on her to resign.
 She subsequently apologised.